 For example, sports teams can post results and stats from a contest to help drive schoolwide interest in a team or even encourage others to participate in physical activity as well.

-Remind can be used as a way to praise students beyond the classroom.
+Remind can be used as an SEL tool to praise students beyond the classroom.
 Send messages of encouragement and affirmations to students for their hard work.

 This could be on a student-to-student basis or as a group with messages that can help bind and uplift them.
 Help a child feel better about a poor result after they clearly tried, or confirm when they have done really well with their latest quiz or assignment submission.

 Students will be sent the alert along with a link.
-As long as you specify the time and a subject, everyone can be there prepared and ready to take on whatever live learning you have in store for them.
+As long as you specify the time and a subject, everyone can be there prepared and ready to take on whatever live learning you have in store.